Sustainability

 • Human rights regulations

-Evaluate residual risks (risks from PTT's controls or measures) associated with the identified human rights issues.
+Evaluate the residual risks (risks remaining after PTT’s control measures have been applied) associated with the identified human rights issues.

-Scope of Human Rights Risk Assessment: The assessment covers PTT's operations and activities throughout the value chain.
+Scope of Human Rights Risk Assessment: PTT’s Operations and Activities Throughout the Value Chain

-The scope of the comprehensive human rights due diligence and risk assessment of PTT encompasses the operations of PTT and its subsidiaries, following PTT's governance guidelines throughout the entire value chain.
+The scope of PTT’s human rights due diligence and risk assessment includes the operations of PTT and its subsidiaries, in line with PTT’s governance framework, covering the entire value chain.

-PTT takes into account all groups of rights holders who may be affected during the Human Rights Due Diligence process, encompassing employees, suppliers, subcontractors, contractors, business partners, local communities, customers/consumers, and vulnerable groups (including migrant workers, women, indigenous people, LGBTQI+ individuals, civilians, persons with disabilities, disadvantaged individuals, and children).
-PTT effectively communicates its commitment to and respect for human rights across the entire supply chain by raising awareness among various stakeholders through suitable channels, such as:
+PTT thoroughly considers all rights holders who may be impacted during its Human Rights Due Diligence process, ensuring a comprehensive approach for every group.
+These groups include employees, suppliers, external workers, contractors, business partners, local communities, customers/consumers, and vulnerable groups (migrant workers, women, indigenous peoples, LGBTQIA+ individuals, the general public, people with disabilities, vulnerable individuals, and children).
+PTT emphasizes its commitment to respecting human rights across the entire supply chain by raising awareness among these groups through appropriate communication channels, including:

 The assessment of human rights risks is conducted considering two factors: impact and likelihood.

-The impact on human rights is assessed based on various factors such as geographical, social, and economic factors, as well as the scale, scope, and limitations of the ability to mitigate negative impacts and restore the situation to its original state.
+The impact on human rights is evaluated based on a range of factors, including geographical, social, and economic conditions, as well as the scale, scope, and irremediability nature , which are the limitations of efforts to address and mitigate negative impacts, aiming to restore the situation to its original state.

 Impact

-Affecting all rights holders within the group (such as all community members, all employees, all partners, all customers) and/or specific vulnerable groups consisting of two or more individuals.
-It is not feasible to restore to the original condition and/or will take a long time to recover (more than 5 years).
+Affects all right holders (e.g., the entire community, all employees, all partners, all customers) and/or vulnerable groups of two or more individuals Restoration to the original condition is impossible and/or will take an extended period to recover (more than 5 years).

 High (3)

-Impacts on the physical and mental health and safety of rights holders, up to the point of work cessation.
-Affecting the majority of rights holders (more than 50% of the rights holders) and/or a rights holder in specific vulnerable groups.
-It takes a relatively long time to restore to the original condition (more than 3-5 years).
+Significantly affects the health and safety (both physical and mental) of the right holders, leading to work stoppage Affects the majority of right holders (over 50% of the group) and/or a vulnerable group of one individual Recovery will take a significant amount of time to restore to the original condition (more than 3-5 years).

 Medium (2)

-Causing minor to moderate impacts on the physical and mental health and safety of rights holders to an extent that they require medical treatment.
-Affecting certain rights holders (less than 50% of the rights holders).
-It takes a period of time to restore to the original condition (1-3 years).
+Mildly to moderately affects the health and safety (both physical and mental) of the right holders, necessitating medical treatment Affects a portion of right holders (less than 50% of the group) Recovery will take a period of time to restore to the original condition (1-3 years).

 Low (1)

-No or little impact on health and safety (physical and mental) of the right holder By first aid or medical treatment.
-Not affecting the rights holders.
-It does not take much time or takes a very short time to restore to the original condition (less than 1 year).
+Has minimal to no impact on the health and safety (both physical and mental) of the right holders, requiring only basic first aid or medical attention.
+Does not impact the rights holders No time or only a very short time is required to restore to the original condition (less than 1 year).

-Occurred regularly and/or have the potential to occur regularly
+It has occurred regularly and/or is likely to occur regularly

 A very high likelihood of occurrence